 Ahhh!
-Winter break.
-It's much-needed downtime for students and educators as you enjoy the festivities and reconnect with family and friends.
+School breaks.
+They offer much-needed downtime for students and educators as you enjoy the festivities and reconnect with family and friends.
 It's a time for leisurely pursuits with no pressure.
 Stay in your jammies all day?
 Absolutely!
-While students take full advantage of it, it's not uncommon for teachers to have one hand on your favorite holiday latte and the other hand preparing for a return to the classroom.
+While students take full advantage of it, it's not uncommon for teachers to have one hand on your cup of coffee and the other hand preparing for a return to the classroom.
 So, as you contemplate your next move, here are a few ideas, complete with pre-built learning resources and instructional strategies, to help students transition back to the classroom and re-engage in the learning process.

 Start with Some Free Time